alexiscarter/beautiful-jekyll/aboutme.md

 ### My history

 <div style="text-align: justify">
-Raised in the Antilles, educated in Europe and trained as a researcher around the world.
-Since 2016, I have been interested in better understanding the impact of the symbiotic association between trees and fungi on the distribution, dynamics and functioning of forests and especially maple forests in Québec.
-To explore the soil of these forests, I combine different approaches ranging from descriptive to greenhouse and field experiments, bioinformatics and statistical analysis.
-I am constantly looking for new methods and I also try to share them to the best of my knowledge.
+Raised in the Antilles, educated in Europe and trained as a researcher around the world to better understand the impact of plant-soil interactions on the dynamics and functioning of terrestrial ecosystems.
+During my Ph.D., I have been interested in better understanding the impact of the symbiotic association between trees and fungi on the distribution, dynamics and functioning of forests and especially maple forests in Québec.
+To explore the aboveground-belowground linkages, I combines a wide variety of approaches ranging from greenhouse and field experiments to bioinformatics and modelling.
+I am constantly looking for new methods and I also trying to share them to the best of my knowledge.
 Before that, I had the privilege of studying in several universities in Europe and participated in different research projects around the world.
 When I was not doing research, I taught biology, geology and sustainable development to teenagers.
 </div>

 ***